rtCamp/Frappe-Manager/docs/guides/hosting.md

 curl -I https://clientone.example.com
 ```

-Look for `HTTP/2 200` and the `strict-transport-security` header. `fm info` shows the environment, domains, and credentials.
+A `200` over HTTPS means DNS, the proxy, the certificate and the bench are all in place. `fm info` shows the environment, the domains, the credentials and the live state of every service.

 ## Adding more client benches